Author: BC Writer

 Hair Vitalics – Keeping Your Bases Covered

-If you’re overwhelmed by this myriad of different nutrients, never fear – The Belgravia Centre’s Hair Vitalics have been exclusively developed by our team of hair growth experts to contain a range of the key vitamins, minerals, amino acids and botanical extracts needed for strong locks and healthy hair growth.
+If you’re overwhelmed by this myriad of different nutrients, never fear – The Belgravia Centre’s Hair Vitalics have been exclusively developed by our team of hair growth experts to contain a range of the key vitamins, minerals, amino acids and botanical extracts, including biotin, zinc and selenium which assist in maintaining normal healthy hair growth.

-Taking these one-a-day food supplements – available in Hair Vitalics for Men and Hair Vitalics for Women formulations to provide targeted support – as part of a bespoke hair loss treatment plan is therefore a quick and easy way to make sure your body has all the nutrients it needs for a healthy head of hair!
+Taking these one-a-day food supplements – available in Hair Vitalics for Men and Hair Vitalics for Women formulations to provide targeted support – whether as part of a bespoke hair loss treatment plan or not, is not an alternative to following a healthy, balanced diet.

 The Belgravia Centre is the leader in hair loss treatment in the UK, with two clinics based in Central London.
 If you are worried about hair loss you can arrange a free consultation with a hair loss expert or complete our Online Consultation Form from anywhere in the UK or the rest of the world.
 View our Hair Loss Success Stories, which are the largest collection of such success stories in the world and demonstrate the levels of success that so many of Belgravia’s patients achieve.
 You can also phone 020 7730 6666 any time for our hair loss helpline or to arrange a free consultation.